luapower/nw/nw.md

 #### `win:keypress(key)`

-Event: sent after each keydown, including repeats.
+Event: sent after keydown and on key repeat.

-#### `win:keychar(char)`
+#### `win:keychar(s)`

-Event: sent after keypress for displayable characters; char is utf-8.
+Event: sent after keypress for displayable characters; _`s`_ is a utf-8 string and can contain one or more code points.

 ## Hi-DPI support

-By default, windows contents are scaled by the OS on Hi-DPI screens, so they look blurry but they are readable even if the app is unaware of Hi-DPI.
-Making the app Hi-DPI-aware means disabling this automatic raster scaling of the OS and allowing the app to scale the UI itself to make it readable on Hi-DPI screens.
+By default, windows contents are scaled by the OS on Hi-DPI screens, so they look blurry but they are readable even if the app is unaware that it is showing on a dense screen.
+Making the app Hi-DPI-aware means telling the OS to disable this automatic raster scaling and allow the app to scale the UI itself (but this time in vector space) in order to make it readable again on a dense screen.

 #### `app:autoscaling() -> t|f`